 LISA RYAN (Counsellor): Lisa holds a BA (honours) in Counselling Skills and Psychotherapy Studies from the Irish College of Humanities and Applied sciences (ICHAS).
 She is an accredited member of the Association of Professional Counsellors and Psychotherapists (APCP).
 She has several years experience working in mental health charities providing counselling.
 She works with all age groups from 16+.

 She will support you in developing and enhancing your coping skills with the ultimate aim of enhancing your mental wellbeing.
 Lisa will provide a safe and non-judgmental space for you to work through any issues you may need support with.
 Lisa works with an integrative approach which means she will use various approaches depending on your needs.
-Mostly using cognitive behavioral therapy and person centered therapy and sometimes using mindfulness techniques or psycho-educational tools where beneficial.
+Mostly using cognitive behavioural therapy and person centred therapy and sometimes using mindfulness techniques or psycho-educational tools where beneficial.

-EVA-MARIA DUNNE (Youth Therapist & Addiction Counsellor): Eva-Maria is a member of the Irish Association for Counselling and Psychotherapy (IACP) and is a graduate of PCI College Dublin and Middlesex University, with an honours Bachelor of Science in Counselling and Psychotherapy (Level 8).
+EVA-MARIA DUNNE (Youth Therapist & Addiction Counsellor): Eva-Maria is a fully accredited member of the Irish Association for Counselling and Psychotherapy (IACP) and is a graduate of PCI College Dublin and Middlesex University, with an honours Bachelor of Science in Counselling and Psychotherapy (Level 8).
 Eva-Maria also holds a diploma in Addiction Counselling and has worked as an addiction therapist for Cuan Mhuire.
 She has many years of experience working with adolescents in an educational setting and has over 15 years experience of volunteering with youth groups.
 She is currently undergoing her Master’s degree in Child and Adolescent Psychotherapy.
 She is an integrative therapist practicing different theories suited to each individual need, she is solution focused and person-centred.
 Eva-Maria also holds a qualification in training and development.
 Eva-Maria is an avid athlete, with three world titles in kettlebell sport and coaches youth groups in the sport.

 CARA GIBBONS (Counsellor): Cara holds an MA in Counselling and Psychotherapy from the Irish College of Humanities and Applied Sciences (ICHAS).
 She also holds a BSc (hons) in Psychology from Queen Margaret University Edinburgh and an MSC in Health Psychology from NUI Galway.
 She is accredited with the Association of Professional Counsellors and Psychotherapists (APCP), and pre-accredited with the Irish Association of Counselling and Psychotherapy (IACP).
 Cara’s therapeutic style is evidence-based and integrative, providing counselling that is tailored to individual’s needs.